-Today’s faculty highlight is Dr. O’Donnell Day, Associate Professor of Counseling Psychology and Case Conference Director at The Seattle School of Theology & Psychology.
+Today’s faculty highlight is Dr. O’Donnell Day, Associate Professor of Counseling Psychology at The Seattle School.
 Dr. Day is originally from north Mississippi, spending most of her young adulthood living on a family farm in the South.
-After completing her Bachelor’s Degree from Mississippi State University, she joined staff with Campus Crusade for Christ on the campus of the University of Minnesota.
-She holds a Masters Degree (M.A.) in Clinical Psychology from California Graduate Institute in Los Angeles, CA., a Ph.D. in Clinical Psychology from Seattle Pacific University, and is completing a post-graduate certificate in British Object Relations Psychotherapy through the Center for Object Relations, Seattle, WA.
+After completing her bachelor’s degree from Mississippi State University, she joined staff with Campus Crusade for Christ on the campus of the University of Minnesota.
+She holds an MA in Clinical Psychology from California Graduate Institute in Los Angeles, a PhD in Clinical Psychology from Seattle Pacific University, and a post-graduate certificate in British Object Relations Psychotherapy through the Center for Object Relations in Seattle.

-She is a Licensed Mental Health Counselor and Clinical Psychologist, currently in private practice in Kirkland, previous Director of Clinical Training at Fairfax Psychiatric Hospital providing supervision for doctoral practicum students and interns, and also offers consultation for Olive Crest Treatment Centers.
-She has extensive experience with acute and chronic inpatient and outpatient clinical populations.
+She is a Licensed Mental Health Counselor and Clinical Psychologist, currently in private practice in Kirkland, and previous Director of Clinical Training at Fairfax Psychiatric Hospital, where she provided supervision for doctoral practicum students and interns.
+Dr. Day also offers consultation for Olive Crest Treatment Centers, and she has extensive experience with acute and chronic inpatient and outpatient clinical populations.

-Some of her clinical interests are in the areas of lack of maternal containment, shame, how the mind grows or does not (ego), characterological defensive structures, how these defensive patterns drive clinical syndromes as well, and choice of theology.
+Some of her clinical interests are in the areas of lack of maternal containment, shame, how the mind grows or does not (ego), characterological defensive structures, how these defensive patterns also drive clinical syndromes, and choice of theology.

 What are you currently reading?